saarw/simple-container-monitor/README.md

 - Click "Submit" to create the integration
 - Copy the "Internal Integration Token" - this is your NOTION_TOKEN

-Create an empty Notion page that will be overwritten with stats
+Create an empty Notion page that will be overwritten with stats and associate it with your integration:
 - Click "..." in the top right of the page
 - Go to the Connections submenu and select your integration
 - Copy the page ID from the URL (the part after the workspace name and before the question mark)